Join the FAAAA

 - Camaraderie.
 Those who served in the Fleet Air Arm are part of a very special group of people who have shared memories and experiences in one of the truly unique organisations in the world.
 That camaraderie goes well beyond separation from the Service, and the FAAAA is perhaps the best way to preserve and be a part of it.

 - Communication.
 Our website is going from strength to strength and now offers a range of news, articles and views on the FAA past and present.
 It will continue to grow over the coming months and years to provide a valuable source of information and advice.‘Slipstream’, our quarterly magazine is now bigger than ever and is offered both as a hardcopy periodical or on line.
 It too contains stories of our heritage as well as information on the current FAA.
+We also send out a regular news sheet to those with email addresses (about once a month) with general items of information, and more frequently if something happens that we feel members might like to know about quickly.

 - Developed a comprehensive listing of all Cat 4 and 5 RAN incidents/accidents, available to members only on line.